 The same goes if you've been late for other payments before.
 You have a due date for most bills, like your home loan payments, and if you miss these on a regular basis it shows that you're a poor financial planner, and it likely indicates to the provider that you're going to pay them late as well1.
 That's not something they want to deal with.

-A credit provider can also reject your application for credit based on a range of other factors outside your credit report such as your current bank balance1.
-If it doesn't show that you're in a stable financial position, they're not going to want to deal with you (although your current money trouble might be the reason you're applying for credit in the first place).
+A credit provider can also reject your application for credit based on a range of other factors outside your credit report depending on their lending policies and criteria.
+This may include your current bank balance1.
+If it doesn't show that you're in a stable financial position, they may not want to deal with you (although your current money trouble might be the reason you're applying for credit in the first place).